 case to the n by 1 case and proved the general result.

-Use a diagram to prove trig identities
+Can you find a way to prove the trig identities using a diagram?

 See how 4 dimensional quaternions involve vectors in 3-space and